superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 ## Concluding thoughts

 In the [previous article](https://superlinked.com/vectorhub/articles/retrieval-augmented-generation-eval-qdrant-ragas), we experimented with improving our RAG Evaluation score by trying different *Retrieval Window sizes*.
-In this article, on the other hand, we try a *Multi- / Hybrid vector* approach to improve our RAG pipeline.
+In this article, on the other hand, we tried a *Multi- / Hybrid vector* approach to improve our RAG pipeline results.

 When you do your own experiments with Phoenix, pay careful attention to the requirements of your use case.
-In our example (above), we chose an LLM and sparse and dense embedding models (based on domain understanding and response capabilities), and an `alpha` parameter that achieved the right balance between sparse and dense vector search.
+In the example above, we chose an LLM and sparse and dense embedding models based on domain understanding and response capabilities, and an `alpha` parameter that achieved the right balance between sparse and dense vector search.

 We should mention that there are other ways - outside the scope of this article - of improving your RAG pipeline.
 You can also experiment with, for example:
 - *different chunk sizes and overlaps* - based on the nature of queries and response expectations